 - Droppings.
 Small, dark, pepper-like droppings.
 Usually found on surfaces.
 Additionally, they can be found behind large appliances.

 - Empty Egg Cases.
 They are brown and oblong in shape.
 Typically found in tight, protected areas.
 Such as wall crevices or behind furniture

 Can I Prevent a Cockroach Infestation?

-There are ways to prevent a cockroaches infestation.
+There are ways to prevent a cockroach infestation.
 Firstly, ensure your home is proofed.
 Identify any potential entry points.
 For example any gaps in doors, floors and vents.
-Seal up any that are a half an inch or larger.
-Repair any leaks within a premises.
+Seal up any that are half an inch or larger.
+Repair any leaks within the premises.
 This will cut off a potential water source.

 Secondly, ensure the premises is always kept clean and tidy.
 Inside and outside.
 Bins should always be covered.
 Floors should always be free from food debris.